vtex-apps/io-documentation/docs/en/Recipes/templates/customizing-the-header-and-footer-blocks-by-page.md

 In the desired template, declare the code given as example below to overwrite the Header and Footer automatic duplication.

-:information_source: *Remember to overwrite the values between keys `{}` according to your scenario, meaning for the name of the block you've chosen.*
+:information_source: *Remember to change the CHANGEME to a valid page name, example: "product", "search#category", "custom", etc*

 ```json
 {